 - Covers seven domains – Gross Motor, Fine Motor, Prewriting, Cognitive, Language, Self Help, and Personal/Social

-All preschool classes are taught by an Illinois state licensed teacher with an advanced degree in Early Childhood/Elementary Education as well as a Bachelor of Science degree in Dance.
+Instruction and Class Size MPU preschool classes are limited to 7 children.
+With this 1 to 7 teacher-child ratio, MudPie University (MPU) is able to offer a safe and welcoming environment for families and children.
+Preschool classes are taught by an Illinois state licensed teacher with an advanced degree in Early Childhood/Elementary Education as well as a Bachelor of Science degree in Dance.

 Classroom Hydroponic Garden